 Hunting was banned in 2014, and Botswana is winning the war against poaching.
 Elephant numbers are on the increase.
 Dramatically.
-Botswana is now home to roughly 130,000 elephants—a third of Africa’s entire elephant population.
-Elephants it seems, know they are safe here.
+Botswana is now home to roughly 130,000 elephants—a third of Africa’s entire elephant population and it seems they know they are safe here.

 The country has a stable government and compelling history.
 Never really colonized, Botswana was declared a protectorate under British rule.
 Governed from Mafikeng in South Africa, direct British presence in the country was nominal at best.
 The colonial superpower saw the country as one of the poorest in Africa, and they were happy to free themselves of rule in 1966.
 That just happened to be the year the largest deposits of precious diamonds in the world was discovered in Jwaneng.
 Too late for the British to renege on their independence deal, Botswana started, and continues, to flourish.
 Botswana 1: Colonialism 0.